Scientist (musician): 1970s: King Tubby's, Channel One, and Studio One

 Scientist was introduced to electronics by his father, who worked as a television and radio repair technician.
 He began building his own amplifiers and would buy transformers from Tubby's Dromilly Road studio.
-While at the studio, Scientist asked Tubby to give him a chance at mixing.
+While at the studio, the Scientist asked Tubby to give him a chance at mixing.
 He was taken on at Tubby's as an assistant, performing tasks such as winding transformer coils, and began working as a mixer in the mid-1970s, initially creating dubs of reworked Studio One tracks for Don Mais's Roots Tradition label, given his chance when Prince Jammy cut short a mixing session for Mais because he was too tired to continue.
 His name originated from a comment by Bunny Lee to King Tubby, with regard to his technical proficiency, "Damn, this little boy must be a scientist."

 He left King Tubby's at the end of the 1970s and became the principal engineer for Channel One when hired by the Hoo Kim brothers, giving him the chance to work on a 16-track mixing desk rather than the four tracks at Tubby's.